Populating data for Lens Datatable

 🔍 Filters Structure

-key follows a structured object format to support complex, nested filter conditions using logical operators.
+The filters key follows a structured object format to support complex, nested filter conditions using logical operators.
 This enables powerful server-side filtering.

 Here’s the format: